AleGuarnieri/aleguarnieri.github.io/Python_Capstone_Project/README.md

-# Python capstone project - "Markov chain"
+# Python coding - "Markov chain" project
 I wrote this script as part of a final project of a python course.

 The goal was to write a code which could fulfill the following requirements: